desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 ## Abstract

-Currently, it is not possible to create a chain link using a multisig address.
+Currently, it is not possible to create a chain link using a multisig account.
 Since many validators MIGHT use multisig accounts, we SHOULD change the `Proof` type and its `Verify` function in order to support this kind of account as well.

 ## Context